 - Orange County (11MB) - The County of Orange, Parks Department completed their Plan, covering the littoral cells within Orange County, in June 2013.

-- Santa Cruz Littoral Cell (16MB) - The US Army Corps of engineers (USACE) completed a Coastal RSM Plan for the stretch of coast from Half Moon Bay to Moss Landing in 2015.
+- Santa Cruz Littoral Cell (16MB) - The US Army Corps of Engineers (USACE) completed a Coastal RSM Plan for the stretch of coast from Half Moon Bay to Moss Landing in 2015.
 Monterey Bay National Marine Sanctuary partnered in preparing the Plan and hosts a descriptive webpage with access to the Santa Cruz Littoral Cell CRSMP

-- San Francisco Littoral Cell – A Coordination Network of jurisdictions has been formed to address implementation for this cell, which extends from the Golden Gate Bridge to Pacifica.
-The report was finalized in winter of 2016; CSMW is working to incorporate public comments on this Plan.
+- San Francisco Open Coast Littoral Cell – A Coordination Network of jurisdictions was formed to address implementation for this cell, which extends from the Golden Gate Bridge to Pacifica.
+The report was finalized in 2016; CSMW is working to incorporate public comments on this Plan.

-- San Luis Obispo County (11 MB) – The San Luis Obispo Council Of Governments (SLOCOG) completed their Coastal RSM Plan for San Luis Obispo County in early 2016.
+- San Luis Obispo County (11 MB) – The San Luis Obispo Council Of Governments (SLOCOG) completed their Coastal RSM Plan for San Luis Obispo County in 2016.

-- Los Angeles County (18MB) - CSMW is currently working with a consultant to develop the report and to attempt to assemble an effective governance structure for the coastal area within LA County.
+- Los Angeles County (18MB) - CSMW worked with a consultant to develop the report and to attempt to assemble an effective governance structure for the coastal area within LA County.
 A draft Coastal RSM Plan, completed in 2012, was considered as final in 2017.

-- Eureka Littoral Cell - The Humboldt Bay Harbor Recreation and Conservation District is working with CSMW to update their draft Plan, covering the area from Trinidad Head south to False Cape, including the interior of Humboldt Bay.
+- Eureka Littoral Cell - The Humboldt Bay Harbor Recreation and Conservation District completed their Plan in 2017.
+The Plan covered the area from Trinidad Head south to False Cape, including the interior of Humboldt Bay.

-- San Francisco Central Bay The Bay Conservation and Development Commission (BCDC) is currently developing a Coastal RSM Plan for the central SF Bay to the Golden Gate.
+- San Francisco Central Bay The Bay Conservation and Development Commission (BCDC) developed a Coastal RSM Plan for the central SF Bay to the Golden Gate.
 The Report was completed by 2017.